Hackensack Adultery Divorce Lawyer

 If divorce proceedings go to trial and the basis for the dissolution is adultery, the filing party may need to prove the infidelity.
 Partners who have been cheated on might want to seek the assistance of a skilled Hackensack adultery divorce attorney to discuss filing strategies with them.

-The Effect of Adultery on Alimony in Hackensack
+The Effect of Adultery on Alimony

-If a Hackensack court awards alimony to a disloyal partner, it would generally be terminated if they marry the person with whom they committed adultery.
+If a court awards alimony to a disloyal partner, it would generally be terminated if they marry the person with whom they committed adultery.
 Under N.J.R.S. §2A:34-25, regardless of whether adultery was involved in the split, spousal maintenance should be cut off when the recipient of the support remarries.
 A seasoned adultery divorce lawyer in Hackensack may provide further advice concerning issues of alimony.

-How Adultery Affects Child Custody in Hackensack
+How Adultery Affects Child Custody

 If one of the parents in a divorce engaged in an affair, the court may not punish them by taking time with their children away from them.
 However, if the adultery is part of a larger picture that involves child endangerment, the custody award could be affected.
-Seasoned legal counsel may have experience with cases where an affair has affected a child custody decree.
+Seasoned legal counsel in Hackensack may have experience with cases where an affair has affected a child custody decree.

 Contact a Hackensack Adultery Divorce Attorney About Legal Options